 the voices

-the imprisoned on parole
+of the homeless the poor the imprisoned on parole

 the weary

-like voices from heavenas they too pass
+like voices from heaven

 by